-IAS Early Career Fellow
+Early Career Reseacher

 I have a BA (1st Class) in Film with Television Studies, an MA (Distinction), in Film and Television Studies, and earned my PhD in Film and Television in August 2021 - all from the University of Warwick.
 My PhD, supervised by Professor Rachel Moseley, explored music programming, memory, and materiality in post-broadcast screen culture.
-It focussed on the aesthetics of such programming, its function as a point of access to the musical past, and site of positive nostalgic engagement.
+It focussed on the aesthetics of such programming, its function as a point of access to the musical past and as a site of positive nostalgic engagement.

 My research interests include the use of popular music in film and television, arts and music programming, television memory and nostalgia, stardom and performance, the biopic, the representation of gender in popular culture, television historiography, and film and television aesthetics.

 I am currently working to turn my PhD thesis into a monograph.
 During my time as IAS Early Career Fellow (21-22), I began researching the connections between television history, memory, and the biopic.